phkaeser/wlmaker/doc/ROADMAP.md

 * Support for dynamic output configurations.
   * Support `wlr-output-management-unstable-v1` protocol.
+    * [done] Verify that `wlr-randr` works, for `test` and `apply`.
+    * Fix: Report output position and update accordingly.
+    * Fix: Handle --on and --off, should remove output and re-position dock & clip.
+  * Support `xdg-output-unstable-v1` protocol.
     * Verify that `wdisplays` works.
   * Test and verify: Multiple monitors supported.
 Supporting:
     * per-monitor fractional scale.